lschnartzke/ldapfill-rs/README.md

 and on the right are some (optional) modifiers and the name of the file(s) from which the attribute values should be pulled.

+"rdn" is a special attribute that MUST be present and MUST be the name of another attribute present for the object class.
+It will be used as the RDN value for the generated entry.

+*Note*: At the moment, the entries are "inconsistent", meaning that reusing the same file for an entry in multiple attributes will yield different results.
+This shouldn't matter as the sole purpose of this program is to generate random data, but just in case: Do not rely on assumptions, such as "cn = firstname lastname", thus "givenName = firstname".
+It is much more likely that "givenName = firstname'", where firstname' MIGHT be the same, but probably isn't.

 ## Modifiers
 To allow reusing text files, some modifiers can be applied to the configuration values.
 At the